 If you’ve never had Mohs surgery (the surgical technique to treat skin cancers) it can sound confusing, or even a little overwhelming.
 Many people are unaware of this procedure until either themselves, or a loved one needs to have it done.
-In this week’s podcast, I’ll explain the evolution of skin cancers, the differences between them, and breakdown the Mohs surgery procedure to help you feel more at ease and understanding of what to expect.
+In this week’s blog, I’ll explain the evolution of skin cancers, the differences between them, and breakdown the Mohs surgery procedure to help you feel more at ease and understanding of what to expect.

 While normal skin cells grow, develop, and die in predictable cycles, skin cancer develops when skin cells grow out of control.
 Instead of dying, the damaged DNA within skin cancer cells causes them to continue growing and produce more abnormal cells.
 They also then can invade other tissues.
 Skin cancer is the most common type of cancer in the US.